voussoir/etiquette/README.md

     - `photodb`
         Definition of the PhotoDB class and its Mixins.
 - `frontends`
-    Ideally, the backend should be frontend-agnostic.
-Even though the Flask interface is my primary interest, it should not feel like it must be the only one.
-Therefore I place it in this folder to indicate that other frontends are possible too.
-Every folder here is essentially a completely separate project.
+    The Etiquette library is designed to be usable through a variety of interfaces.
+The Flask interface is my primary focus and does, admittedly, have an influence on the design of the backend, but other interfaces should have no trouble integrating with Etiquette.
+Every folder here is essentially a completely separate project which imports etiquette just like any other dependency.
     - `etiquette_flask`
-    This folder represents the flask server as somewhat of a black box, in the sense that you can move it around and just run the contained launch file.
-Subfolders contain the HTML templates, static files, and site's backend code.
+        Provides a web interface to browse, search, and manipulate the database.
     - `etiquette_repl`
         Preloads a few variables into the interpreter so you can quickly test functions within the Python REPL itself.
     - `etiquette_cli`